pablobernabeu/rscopus_plus/README.md

 ## A little extension of the `rscopus` package

-These functions provide a modest extension of the R package [`rscopus`](https://github.com/muschellij2/rscopus) to administer the search quota and to make specific searches and comparisons.
+These functions provide a modest extension of the R package [`rscopus`](https://github.com/muschellij2/rscopus) (Muschelli, 2022) to administer the search quota and to make specific searches and comparisons.
 An example of use is [available here](https://github.com/pablobernabeu/L2_L3_EF).

 - `scopus_search_plus` runs `rscopus::scopus_search` as many times as necessary based on the number of results and the search quota.